roojs/app.Builder.js.depricated/README.txt

 -----------------------------------------------------
 TODO

+* adding a file does not display on project tree straight awya..
 * calculate mouseover for rendered view of Gtk preview.
 * create output to JS ...
 * templates for elements... - eg. defaults for classic elements.